- A festive holiday getaway in Chicago

 Our top 7 things to do in Chicago at Christmas

 “Zoo Lights” at Lincoln Park Zoo

 While the live animal stars of the zoo are mostly out of sight in the evening, the park comes alive with 2.5 million holiday lights to enjoy at ZooLights, a tradition going back over 20 years.

 Strolling through the zoo, we came across wonderful displays of lights and decorations depicting animals, wintertime characters, and festive scenes.
 We unexpectedly got to see live animals — two lions who were really active and lots of fun, play fighting like two kittens.
 Another highlight was a light show coordinated with music (such as the Trans-Siberian Orchestra’s Carol of the Bells).

-Admission is free!
+Admission is free on five select nights!
 For specific dates and times: Lincoln Park ZooLights

 “Christmas Around the World” at the Museum of Science and Industry

 The Museum of Science and Industry is an iconic destination when visiting Chicago.
 When I was a little girl, my parents took my sister and me to the Museum of Science and Industry for the “Christmas Around the World” exhibit.
 We were thrilled by the decorations representative of other traditions and cultures and imagined life in those faraway places.